Why We Build

 - No wallet needed – Sign in with your fingerprint or face.
 No seed phrases, no browser extensions.

-- Multi-language — Full UI support in English, Spanish, and Portuguese.
-French and Swahili are next.
+- Multi-language – Full UI support in English, Spanish, and Portuguese.
+Additional languages are under consideration.

 - Low bandwidth – Designed for mid-range Android devices on 2G/3G networks.